Magnetica

-Magnetica (known in Japan as Shunkan Puzz Loop (瞬感パズループ, Shunkan Pazurūpu) and in Europe as Actionloop) is a puzzle video game for the Nintendo DS, released as part of the Touch!
+Magnetica (known in Japanese as Shunkan Puzz Loop (瞬感パズループ, Shunkan Pazurūpu) and in Europe as Actionloop) is a puzzle video game developed by Mitchell Corporation and published by Nintendo for the Nintendo DS, released as part of the Touch!
 Generations series.
-The game was developed by Mitchell Corporation and published by Nintendo, and is based on Mitchell's 1998 arcade game Puzz Loop.
+It is based on Mitchell's 1998 arcade game Puzz Loop.

 The game was first revealed at Nintendo Japan's 2006 Conference.
 The European version came packaged with the Nintendo DS Rumble Pak.

-A version for WiiWare, titled Minna de Puzzloop (みんなでパズループ, Minna de Pazurūpu) in Japan, Magnetica Twist in North America and Actionloop Twist in PAL regions, was released in Japan on April 22, 2008, June 6, 2008 in Europe, and on June 30, 2008 in North America.
+A version for WiiWare, titled Minna de Puzzloop (みんなでパズループ, Minna de Pazurūpu) in Japanese, Magnetica Twist in North America and Actionloop Twist in Europe and Australia, was released in 2008 for Japan on April 22, on June 6 in Europe, and on June 30 in North America.

 Gameplay

 In the game, marbles roll down a twisted path toward the goal and the player must stop them by launching new marbles into the oncoming ones.
 The DS touchscreen is used to 'flick' the marbles from their launch point to their destination with the stylus.
 The marbles disappear if player matches three or more marbles of the same type; marbles of the same color are magnetically attracted to each other over any length of wide open space, and allowing for chains of disappearances to occur.

 The game is over if any marble reaches a specific point, usually near the center of each level, but using the magnetic properties of the marbles can allow one to pull marbles away from this point.
 Bonus items attached to marbles can, for example, temporarily slow down the rate the marbles advance or cause all marbles of a color to disappear.

 In addition to the main survival mode of play, the player can take part in a quest mode, where they must clear boards under certain conditions, and a puzzle mode, where a fixed arrangement of marbles around the board must be cleared using only the few marbles made available to the player.